Engineering

 You can't achieve this by simply choosing nice tooling and expecting everything to fall into place.
 Great UX requires active investment in understanding your systems, the data they generate, and how engineers need to use it.

-It’s just not good enough to have a few infra-leaning engineers that understand how to use dashboards and logs, and rely on them when needed.
-Bringing a user focused lens to your internal set-up and treating it like a product can hugely change the adoption and barrier to entry of this information, and make it an engineering team wide responsibility.
+It’s just not good enough to have a few infra-leaning engineers who understand how to use dashboards and logs and rely on them when needed.
+Bringing a user-focused lens to your internal set-up and treating it like a product can hugely change the adoption and barrier to entry of this information, and make it an engineering team-wide responsibility.

 What does our system look like?

-Throughout this post, I’ll use our own on-call system as an example, so here’s a quick rundown of what it’s responsible for.
+Throughout this post, I’ll use our on-call system as an example, so here’s a quick rundown of what it’s responsible for.

 • Receiving alerts from 3rd party tools (like Datadog or Sentry)